"Relationships are the soil we want our youth planted in."

 Our Partnerships

-We are excited to work with United World Mission in its efforts to engage in holistic ministry by partnering with the church globally.
+We are excited to work with Mesa Global in its efforts to engage in holistic ministry by partnering with the church globally.

 We partner with Health Bridges International, an NGO with more than 20 years of experience in Peru, on the Comunidad Girasoles Program.